saulpierotti/markdown_notebook/NS.md

 * Most of our models are 2D, but using 3D models is really important (organoids)
 * Brain organoids are good for studying brain development
 * Half of the neurons are in the cerebellum
+* Microglial cells are monocites, with different embriological origin that all the other glial cells
+	* They are the only cells able to pass the BBB